SophiaCorematic/SophiaCorematic.github.io/_posts/2023-05-25-Cats-and-Computers.md

-## Cats and Computers: a poem to their beauty.
+## Cats and Computers.
+Who will rule the world?

 In a world of cats and computers so grand,<br>
 A feline tech whiz, a tale I command. <br>